Do Teachers Need Liability Insurance? [8 Reasons to Buy Your Own]

 7. Your School or District Policy May Not Cover You

 Most teachers depend on their school’s or school district’s insurance policy to be their first (or only) line of defense.
-Even if you have some coverage through your district, many school websites recommend that you get your own teacher liability insurance for two big reasons:
+Even if you have some coverage through your district, there are two big reasons why school insurance often isn’t enough:

 1. School districts typically don’t name individual teachers on their policy, so they don’t always cover you.
 Employees automatically included under an insurance policy are typically covered only if they face a claim while acting within the scope of their duties.
 That leaves a lot of room for interpretation and loopholes when it matters most.